mindee/mindee-api-dotnet/docs/dotnet-getting-started.md

 More specifically, we need to set the class object which will represent the values extracted by the API.

-The `parse` method is generic, and its return type will depend on it.
+The `ParseAsync` method is generic, and its return type will depend on it.

 Each document type available in the library has its corresponding object class.
 This is detailed in each document-specific guide.